Current as of January 5, 2022

 2. RE-ROUTE BETWEEN PINERY LINE and SCHOOL RD/HERON LINE

-Map 7 of the trail guide is updated through THIS section.
+Map 7 of the trail guide is updated.
+Click HERE to see the new route.

 Year-round Trail Usage for MTA members: